Articles In Press / Online First Back to the articles list | Back to browse issues page

 XML Print

 Background.
-In sports, regular training produces regular discomfort through pain, discomfort, and adverse conditions.
-Hence, tolerance to pain sensitivity and focusing only on the controllable can be effectuated through the principle of stoicism.
-Athletes often take on stoic attitudes while managing their emotions as the former teaches athletes to maintain their inner tranquillity which helps in avoiding impulsive reactions during competitions which helps them in their performance.
-Stoicism helps athletes in tolerating the pain threshold as the former aligns well with the demands of the sports environment which can impact the athletes' performance positively through better self-control, adaptability, etc. In the prior literature, there have been inconsistent studies with respect to which gender is stoic or emotionally intelligent, hence, exploring the moderating role of gender will give a nuanced perspective to the findings and an intervention can be tailored based on the same.
+Regular training produces regular discomfort through pain, discomfort, and adverse conditions in sports.
+Hence, tolerance to pain sensitivity and focusing only on the controllable can be effectuated through stoicism.
+Athletes often take on stoic attitudes while managing their emotions, as the former teaches athletes to maintain their inner tranquillity, which helps them avoid impulsive reactions during competitions and helps them perform.
+Stoicism helps athletes tolerate the pain threshold as the former aligns well with the sports environment's demands, which can positively impact the athletes' performance through better self-control, adaptability, etc. In the prior literature, there have been inconsistent studies concerning which gender is stoic or emotionally intelligent; hence, exploring the moderating role of gender will give a nuanced perspective to the findings, and an intervention can be tailored based on the same.

 Objectives.
 In order to bridge this gap, the present research aims to study gender as a moderator between stoicism and emotional intelligence toward athletic performance.

 Methods.
-The sample of 453 athletes (Female=118, Male=335) from Delhi-NCR which was determined with G*Power 3.1 software.
-Through the Hayes Process module, a significant moderation effect was analyzed which was further followed by the Johnson-Neyman technique to probe interactions.
+The sample of 453 athletes (Female=118, Male=335) from Delhi-NCR was determined with G*Power 3.1 software.
+A significant moderation effect was analyzed through the Hayes Process module, further followed by the Johnson-Neyman technique to probe interactions.

 Results.
 The findings concluded that male athletes who are emotionally intelligent and stoic are likely to perform better than female athletes.